WDI-SEA/notes/javascript/00interactivity/01readme.md

 ## What is the DOM?

-When the broswer loads a webpage, it takes in all the information about what needs to be displayed on the page, and creates a bunch of Javascript objects that represent the elements on the page.
+When the browser loads a webpage, it takes in all the information about what needs to be displayed on the page, and creates a bunch of Javascript objects that represent the elements on the page.
 These objects mirror the html hierarchy, where the highest order parent is the _document_ object.

 ![DOM](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSew-BsBdRn9RadAFC2626myd4j66yaFIWzSd6nkdvN-rbg14NX)